One to Watch – An Up and Coming Young Irish flute Player

-Lauren has been a member of the Armagh Pipers Club since the age of 7.
-She recently competed in the Under 12’s Ulster Fleadh and won silver in two categories for Flute and Flute Slow Air.
+Lauren has been a member of the Armagh Pipers Club since the age of seven.
+She recently competed in the Under 12’s Ulster Fleadh and won silver medals in two categories for Flute and Flute Slow Air.

-Lauren started playing the Irish flute at 7 years of age and her first flute was a Sam Murray Blackwood flute which she purchased from us here in McNeela Instruments.
+Lauren started playing the Irish flute at seven years of age and her first flute was a Sam Murray Blackwood flute which she purchased from us here in McNeela Instruments.
 We were delighted to see her again back to buy Sam Murray’s keyed flute.

 Here she is playing it for us on her new Sam Murray keyed flute at our studios in McNeela Instruments in Baldoyle.
 Isn’t she fantastic!